netgen/ezplatform-site-api/docs/reference/templating.rst

 ==========

 Site API objects are used directly in the templates.
 Below you will find examples for the most common use cases.
-If you want to find about the all details of Site API objects, you can look directly at `their PHP code <https://github.com/netgen/ezplatform-site-api/tree/master/lib/API/Values>`_.
+Objects are documented in more detail on :doc:`Objects reference </reference/objects>` documentation page.

 Site API implements two Twig functions that are used for content rendering: